Quanscient/norsu/README.md

 ;
 ```

-Norsu will read all your Open API files and determine the schema of `sqlio.Id` and `person.Person` models.
+Norsu will read all your OpenAPI files and determine the schema of `sqlio.Id` and `person.Person` models.
 It then analyses the query (by parsing it using the actual postgres source code) and makes sure you've selected all columns in the output and used the input correctly.
 The nested `pets` JSON subquery selection will get unmarshalled into the `.Pets` array of `person.Person` and its selections are checked recursively.

 Then Norsu generates a simple function for you to call: